-The Turnbull government believes its proposed 32.5 per cent flat tax for those earning \$40,000-\$200,000 a year, will complement the childcare package by reducing the amount of taxpayers that congregate just below a tax bracket increa se, a phenomenon out of the equation for them, especially if they are self-employed and have flexibility," he said.
+The government believes its proposed 32.5 per cent flat tax for those earning between \$40,000 and \$200,000 a year will complement the childcare package by cutting the number of taxpayers who congregate just below a tax bracket increase, known as "bunching".
+An ANU study of 160 million taxpayer records between 1999 and 2014 found bunching was most noticeable for mothers and self-employed.